 1. The Equivalent of In-Store Placement

-Would you say no to having your products sold by a retailer with the distribution of Rite Aid or Sears?
+Would you say no to having your products sold by a retailer with the distribution of Dollar General or Sears?
 No?
-Amazon generates more than three times the revenue of either of those retailers.
+Amazon generates more than three times the retail sales of either.

 That massive level of exposure may be the best of the advantages of selling on Amazon.